Clinton-tied group launches Supreme Court pressure campaign against GOP senators

 Collins has said she would not support a nominee who shows "hostility" to Roe v.
 Wade.

-While liberal advocacy groups are targeting on-the-fence Republicans, their conservative counterparts are doing the same with pro-life Democrats like West Virginia Sen. Joe Manchin and Sen. Joe Donnelly of Indiana.
+While liberal advocacy groups are targeting on-the-fence Republicans, their conservative counterparts are doing the same with pro-life Democrats like West Virginia Sen. Joe Manchin and Indiana Sen. Joe Donnelly.
 Both lawmakers – along with Heidi Heitkamp, D-N.D. – voted for Trump's first Supreme Court pick, Neil Gorsuch, and all face re-election come November.

 One Nation, a conservative advocacy group, has launched campaigns in numerous states with Democratic senators urging the lawmakers to “not cave to the far left by obstructing President Trump’s nominee.”